carpentries-incubator/rapid-usability-tutorial/index.md

 Coming soon!

 ## License
-This content is published with a [BSD-3-Clause-LBNL license](LICENSE.md).
+This content is openly published with a [CC-BY-4 license](LICENSE.md).
+You may reuse and remix it but should provide attribution using the citation above.

+Copyright (c) 2025, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+All rights reserved.

 ## Contact
 If you have feedback or wish to make a contribution, please follow the instructions in CONTRIBUTING.md.
 For other inquiries, please contact the STRUDEL team at strudel@lbl.gov.